Blackstone Inc.: Founding and early history

 Blackstone was originally formed as a mergers and acquisitions advisory boutique.
-Blackstone advised on the 1987 merger of investment banks E. F. Hutton & Co. and Shearson Lehman Brothers, collecting a $3.5 million fee.
+It advised on the 1987 merger of investment banks E. F. Hutton & Co. and Shearson Lehman Brothers, collecting a $3.5 million fee.

 From the outset in 1985, Schwarzman and Peterson planned to enter the private equity business but had difficulty in raising their first fund because neither had ever led a leveraged buyout.
-Blackstone finalized fundraising for its first private equity fund in the aftermath of the October 1987 stock market crash.
+Blackstone finalized fundraising for its first private equity fund in the aftermath of Black Monday, the October 1987 global stock market crash.
 After two years of providing strictly advisory services, Blackstone decided to pursue a merchant banking model after its founders determined that many situations required an investment partner rather than just an advisor.
 The largest investors in the first fund included Prudential Insurance Company, Nikko Securities and the General Motors pension fund.

 Blackstone also ventured into other businesses, most notably investment management.
 In 1987 Blackstone entered into a 50–50 partnership with the founders of BlackRock, Larry Fink (current CEO of BlackRock), and Ralph Schlosstein (CEO of Evercore).
 The two founders, who had previously run the mortgage-backed securities divisions at First Boston and Lehman Brothers, respectively, initially joined Blackstone to manage an investment fund and provide advice to financial institutions.
 They also planned to use a Blackstone fund to invest in financial institutions and help build an asset management business specializing in fixed income investments.

 As the business grew, Japanese bank Nikko Securities acquired a 20% interest in Blackstone for a $100 million investment in 1988 (valuing the firm at $500 million).
 Nikko's investment allowed for a major expansion of the firm and its investment activities.
 The growth firm also recruited politician and investment banker David Stockman from Salomon Brothers in 1988.
-Stockman led many key deals in his time at the firm, but had a mixed record with his investments.
+Stockman led many key deals in his time at the firm but had a mixed record with his investments.
 He left Blackstone in 1999 to start his own private equity firm, Heartland Industrial Partners, based in Greenwich, Connecticut.

 The firm advised CBS Corporation on its 1988 sale of CBS Records to Sony to form what would become Sony Music Entertainment.
-In June 1989, Blackstone acquired freight railroad operator, CNW Corporation.
-That same year, Blackstone partnered with Salomon Brothers to raise $600 million to acquire distressed thrifts in the midst of the savings and loan crisis.
+In June 1989, Blackstone acquired freight railroad operator CNW Corporation.
+The same year, Blackstone partnered with Salomon Brothers to raise $600 million to acquire distressed thrifts in the midst of the savings and loan crisis.